ACMM29

 Physical/Analytical Sciences Symposia

-PA1 - Microscopy and Microanalysis for Sustainable Resource Exploration and Management
+PA1 - Microscopy and Microanalysis for Mineral Resource, & Circular Materials Processing

 Microscopy and microanalysis underpins sustainable resource exploration and management by enabling high‑resolution and high throughput characterization of minerals, fluids, and environmental materials.
 This symposium highlights advances in microanalytical techniques, such as electron microscopy, microprobe analysis, and in situ isotopic and spectroscopic methods, and their applications across the resource life cycle.
 Case studies demonstrate how micro‑scale insights inform responsible exploration, improve resource efficiency, mitigate environmental impacts, and support circular economy practices.
 By integrating cutting‑edge analytics with geoscience and environmental frameworks, we explore how microanalysis plays a critical role in delivering resilient and sustainable resource solutions.

-PA4 - Macro to Quantum - Focussed Ion Beams in the Physical Sciences
+PA2 - Macro to Quantum - Advances & Applications of Focused Ion Beams

 Focused ion beams are critical in the physical sciences, enabling nanoscale fabrication, characterisation, and modification of materials with exceptional precision.
 This theme will highlight advances in multimodal microscopy and in situ experimentation across diverse fields including geology, materials science, semiconductors, optics, nanomaterials, and quantum technologies.
 Topics include site-specific sample preparation, micron-scale sample preparation and testing, 3D and atom probe tomography, ion-solid interactions and defect engineering, and device prototyping.
 Attendees will explore emerging FIB applications and innovative approaches to current technological challenges.